lmcrean/hoverboard-react/docs/docs/diagrams/network_calls/README.md

 # Network Calls and Data Flow

-This directory contains diagrams and documentation for key network calls and data flows in the Tributary application.
+This directory contains diagrams and documentation for key network calls and data flows in the Hoverboard application.
 Each file focuses on a specific user action and includes:

 1. **Overview Diagram** - A simplified sequence diagram showing the basic user-to-database flow
 2. **Detailed Implementation Diagram** - A comprehensive diagram showing the actual AWS implementation with optimizations